sondreb/ume/NOTES.md

 If someone loose their private key, the community owner can transfer ownership of all entries from one user, to another.

 ## Development Notes and Ideas

+For all app dialogs, developer discussions and documentation, the standard (International System of Units, SI) for bits and bytes are used.
+Meaning that 1 kilobyte (kB) is 1000 bytes.

 For security reasons, üme was initially planned to be built on a custom javascript library for UI.
 This framework was extracted from the repo and made into a library named [v.js](https://github.com/sondreb/v.js).
 Due to limited developer resources and time available for initial üme release, a decision to build on [Angular](https://angular.io/) was made.
 In the future, consider replacing Angular, with v.js or another library.